PyarakaSrikanth/ERAV1/S7/README.md

 * Less than 8000 Parameters
 * Do this using your modular code.
 Every model that you make must be there in the model.py file as Model\_1, Model\_2, etc.

-## Results :
+## Experimentation :

+Note :
+* model.py has model_1,model_2,model_3,model_4 classes
+* utils.py has train/test scripts
+* Notebooks : Model_V1/V2/V3/V3a/V4 uses modular code from model.py and utils.py files.

 ### **Model : Model\_1**

 Targets:
-Consistent 99.4% Test accuracy , Less than 8k Parameters
+* Consistent 99.4% Test accuracy , Less than 8k Parameters

 * Model : Model\_1
 * Notebook : Model\_V1.ipynb